anhvir/c102/README.md

 ### If you still have time
 Why not find some interesting exercies in Chapters 4 and 5 of the book and implement them.
 All tutors would love to help you on these additional exercises, and most likely, will admire you for that.
-And, if your friend ask for help, it is a great chance for you at least for practising to explain stuffs to people.
+And, if some friends ask for help, it is a great chance for you at least for practising to explain stuffs to people.
 Surely, you will also learn and benefit from that.